qudos-workshop/qudos2019/organization.md

 permalink: /organization/
 ---

-The 2019 edition of QUDOS is a joint event co-organized together with the [Continuous Software Engineering](https://cse2019.swc-rwth.de/) workshop series.
+The 2019 edition of QUDOS is a joint event, co-organized together with the [Continuous Software Engineering](https://cse2019.swc-rwth.de/) workshop series.

 #### Program Committee Chairs